ozkfir/OOP1/README.md

 maintains a list of its members, called observers, and notifies them automatically of any state changes, by calling the update method.

-The algorithm works so that there is one will follow that has many "followers".
+//The algorithm works so that there is one will follow that has many "followers".
-The "followers" will receive a notification when something changes in the one will follow!!! and they will be able to update the information they have with the latest information The algorithm will be implemented so that the follower contains a list of all the "followers" who receive the updates, and he is the one who can change the list.
+//The "followers" will receive a notification when something changes in the one will follow!!! and they will be able to
+//update the information they have with the latest information
+//The algorithm will be implemented so that the follower contains a list of all the "followers" who receive the updates,
+//and he is the one who can change the list.

 ## UML
 ![Calculator - screenshot](EX1_Diagram.png)
 ## [GroupAdmin](src/main/java/GroupAdmin.java) (observables)

 GroupAdmin implement Sender

 GroupAdmin contain
 UndoableStringBuilder
 LinkedList<Member>

-the LinkedList<Member> contains all the Members who follow the GroupAdmin
+The LinkedList<Member> contains all the Members who "follow" the GroupAdmin

-the UndoableStringBuilder is what the ConcreteMembers follow and want to be ---- when it changes
+The UndoableStringBuilder is what the ConcreteMembers interested in him, and want to be notify when it changes

+##central methods

 ### register

-ConcreteMember can follow a GroupAdmin several times,and when he is -----, he will be ----- for each of the registrations
+The purpose of the register is to add a member to our list of "followers" so that he will receive updates ConcreteMember can follow a GroupAdmin several times,and when he is change, he will be notify for each of the registrations

 ### unregister

-when you're unregistered you don't get anymore --- and your UndoableStringBuilder won't change either
+When you're unregistered you don't get anymore notification and your UndoableStringBuilder won't change either

-if the ConcreteMember a several times to disconnect it completely, you need disconnect as many times as you connected.
+If the ConcreteMember a several times to disconnect it completely, you need disconnect as many times as you connected.
 If we disconnected completely inside to unregister we will create a new UndoableStringBuilder that will contain the content of the GroupAdmin.UndoableStringBuilder
 And the ConcreteMember.UndoableStringBuilder will point to the new UndoableStringBuilder.so f